Double your donation

 Conserving water

-To prepare for the challenging weather patterns ahead, CEPAD need to build 112 micro dams (16 for each community).
-Each micro dam holds 15,000 litres of water.
-The farmers do the digging, and then CEPAD provide plastic lining sheets, rubber tubing, a hand pump and the pipes needed for a drip irrigation system.
+To prepare for the challenging weather patterns ahead, CEPAD needs to build more micro dams.
+Each one holds 15,000 litres of water.
+The farmers do the digging, and then CEPAD provides plastic lining sheets, rubber tubing, a hand pump and the pipes needed for a drip irrigation system.

 — — — — — — —